 When it becomes difficult to stir and the ingredients are mostly mixed, dump the contents of the bowl onto a lightly floured surface.
 Knead the dough until it feels smooth and there are no pockets of unmixed flour or other ingredients.
 This typically takes about 3-5 minutes.

 The dough should feel slightly tacky or sticky but not stick to your hands.
-If it’s sticking to you or your surface, add about 1 tbsp more all-purpose flour and continue kneading until you’ve reached the right consistency.
+If it’s sticking to you or your surface, add about 1 tablespoon more all-purpose flour and continue kneading until you’ve reached the right consistency.

 Return the ball of dough to your large mixing bowl and drape a damp cloth or paper towel over the dough.
 This helps retain its moisture content until you’re ready to form the bites.
 Let sit for 20 minutes so the dough can expand.